 Upper School Programs & Courses

-The Upper School curriculum offers a rigorous academic program to challenge every student and satisfy a broad range of interests.
+Our private high school curriculum offers a rigorous academic program to challenge every student and satisfy a broad range of interests.
 MBS students can also participate in an array of co-curricular options to gain a deeper understanding of themselves while contributing to the community beyond.

 We encourage our students to take risks, to engage deeply in learning, and to become independent thinkers.
 At MBS, we teach the values and habits of mind that we believe will prepare young people not only for success in college, but also for lives of meaning and fulfillment.